OBiLab/NGSEvolBio/Projects/02-Project-02_sum.md

 module load autoload beast
 beauti
 ```
->**Note** that the  the **module load** instruction apply specifically to this cluster.
+>**Note** that the  the **module load** instructions apply specifically to this cluster.
 Other machines might have a different way to launch BEAST/BEAUti

 At this time a graphical interface  should appear.